coreym182/Threat-Hunting-Profolio/README.md

 # Scenario 1: Devices Exposed to the Internet (UPDATE)

 windows-target-1 is a server that has been internet-facing for several days.
 By being exposed to the internet, it is at risk of serveral types of cyberattacks including DDos, malware, data exflitration and others.
-I will check the logs t see if this server was exposed to the internet and for how long.
+I will check the logs to see if this server was exposed to the internet and for how long.

 KQL code used to conduct the search